Stuart Taylor Jr.

-Stuart Taylor Jr. is an American journalist and author with conservative political leanings.
-He also served as a Nonresident Senior Fellow in Governance Studies at the Brookings Institution and practices law occasionally.
-He was a reporter for the Baltimore Sun from 1971-1974; The New York Times from 1980-1988, covering legal affairs and then primarily the Supreme Court; wrote commentaries and long features for The American Lawyer, Legal Times and their affiliates from 1989-1997, and for National Journal and Newsweek from 1998 through 2010.
+Stuart Taylor Jr. (born 1948) is an American journalist, author, and lawyer.
+He has served as a fellow at the Brookings Institution.
+He was a reporter for the Baltimore Sun from 1971 to 1974; The New York Times from 1980 to 1988, covering legal affairs and then primarily the Supreme Court; wrote commentaries and long features for The American Lawyer, Legal Times and their affiliates from 1989 to 1997, and for National Journal and Newsweek from 1998 through 2010.
 He has coauthored two books.